jasdumas/jasdumas.github.io/speaking.md

 ---------------

-I'm available for speaking engagements on topics of **analysis-ready data**, **beer analytics**, **civic data applications**, and **transitioning into a Data Science Career**.
+I'm available for speaking engagements on topics of **analysis-ready data**, **shiny development**, **beer analytics**, **civic data applications**, and **transitioning into a Data Science Career**.
 I'm comfortable traveling around Connecticut, Massachusetts, and Rhode Island - please get in touch for further locations and availability.

 ### Talks